renovatebot/renovate/docs/usage/configuration-options.md

 - `always`: Recreates all closed or blocking PRs
 - `auto`: The default option.
 Recreates only immortal PRs (default)
-- `never`: No PR is recreated, doesn't matter if it is immortal or not
+- `never`: No PR is recreated, does not matter if it is immortal or not

 We recommend that you stick with the default setting for this option.
 Only change this setting if you really need to.